We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Framed by the interconnected topical themes of water bodies (glaciers, lakes, and rivers), multispecies vulnerability (humans, animals, plants, culturally animated landforms, and traditionally revered deities and supernatural beings), and knowledge of sustainable living (local and global), we welcome papers addressing, but not limited to, the following topics contextualized in watery climes: indigenous histories of water, human affective consciousness of water, climate knowledge in indigenous meteorology, local memories as proxies of climate change, local climate knowledge absent the word “climate”, climate incarnate as seasons and weather, mountains as water bodies, the Himalayan-Tibetan Plateau as a monsoon maker, geopoetics of glaciers, nonhuman nations/geographies, multispecies relational ontology, the Little Ice Age (1300s-1800s) and human/nonhuman migrations, modern hyperseparation of water and land, anthropogenic effects of modern borders, conservation values of indigenous animistic landforms and water bodies, water as an agent of environmental peacebuilding, and emerging new environmental ethics.

-The first draft of the paper is due before 8 September 2021 for pre-circulation among participants.
+The first draft of the paper or a substantive outline is due before 15 September 2021 for pre-circulation among participants.
 As a part of the workshop’s common ground building effort, participants will be provided with a Workshop Reader featuring articles and book chapters reflecting the current interdisciplinary trends and approaches to climate change.